-Here are some of the challenges that need to be addressed:
+Here are some of the challenges technical and vocational education faces:

 1. TVET does not respond to the demands of the market and the needs of industry.
 Many of those leading the TVET system look at industry not as partners but as source of funds.
 They have no desire to develop partnerships with industry beyond funding.

 2. TVET does not promote the priorities of the Government especially its economic policy.
 TVET, being part for a long time of education, still sees itself as part of social policy not of economic so TVET managers are not even aware of the country’s economic priorities.